Meet our discussion leaders

 Joanne is a Discussion Leader for the Executive Forum, Management Forum and Strategy Forum.
-As the Director of Strategy Services for Granite Equity Partners, Joanne has been exposed to organizations undergoing significant change.
+As the Operating Partner for Granite Partners, Joanne has been exposed to organizations undergoing significant change.
 She enjoys working with groups who are refining their strategies, and she is particularly interested in giving people the tools to implement change well.
 Prior to her Granite and consulting work, Joanne spent eight years working in the manufacturing industry, six of them with Honeywell, a large global technology and manufacturing leader.
 Joanne has an MBA from the Harvard Business School.

 Jolene puts her experience in “consultative facilitation” to use as a Discussion Leader for the Marketing Forum.
 Alternating between consulting and client side assignments, Jolene has worked with a variety of businesses across a number of industries.
 She is currently a principal with Astrion Partners, a business and brand strategy consulting group.
 Previously she was CMO for Bellisio Foods and has held a variety of assignments during her tenures with The Pillsbury Company and Best Buy.
 She holds an MBA from the Carlson School of Management.